 Tips To Avoid P0106 In The Future

 Dirt and corrosion on the MAP sensor, or the wiring around it, can cause it to give false readings.
 Visually inspect your sensors and wires every so often, and replace or clean them as needed.
-Doing this preventative maintenance can help you avoid more serious problems.
+Doing this preventative maintenance can help you avoid more severe problems.